 Cord blood is rich in stem cells, which can be used to treat many different cancers, immune deficiencies and genetic disorders.

-Cord blood transplants have been shown to cure patients with a variety of serious conditions:
+Cord blood transplants have been shown to cure patients with a variety of serious conditions.

 Thanks to scientific research in this field, we are constantly discovering more and more diseases and conditions that can be successfully treated with stem cells found within cord blood.

 Stem cells taken from the donated cord blood must match the patient's tissue type as closely as possible to give the best chance of successful treatment.

 To give patients the best chance of a match we need to store as many cord blood donations as possible, and we can't do this without you.